-Ranking organizations regularly recognize our programs and overall quality of experiences in the College of Business Administration (CBA).
+Ranking organizations regularly recognize our programs and overall quality of experiences in the College of Business.

 Rankings - Graduate Programs

-The CBA's graduate programs have been included in The Princeton Review's list of Best Business Schools every year since 2005.
+- The College's graduate programs have been included in The Princeton Review's list of Best Business Schools every year since 2005.
 Schools are recognized on the basis of high quality academic programs and the favorable opinions of students, who rate and report their campus experiences.

-- Businessweek rankings the part-time MBA program 54th in the nation.
+- Bloomberg Businessweek has ranked the part-time MBA program among the best in the nation.
 These rankings are based on measures of student satisfaction, academic quality and post-graduation outcomes, like job placement.

-- U.S. News and World Report has ranked the CBA’s MBA program among the best part-time MBA programs in the U.S. The rankings are based on an average peer assessment score, as well as four student-related factors – the average GMAT score, average undergraduate GPA, the years of work experience of students who enter the program, and the percentage of students in the program who are enrolled part time.
+- U.S. News and World Report has ranked the College’s MBA program among the best part-time MBA programs in the U.S. According to the 2022 rankings, UA has the highest-ranked part-time MBA program at a public university in Northeast Ohio.
+The rankings are based on an average peer assessment score, as well as four student-related factors – the average GMAT score, average undergraduate GPA, the years of work experience of students who enter the program, and the percentage of students in the program who are enrolled part time.

 Rankings - Undergraduate Programs

-- U.S. News and World Report ranked the CBA as one of the best undergraduate business programs in the nation in 2011.
+- U.S. News and World Report has ranked the College of Business as one of the best undergraduate business programs in the nation.
 This ranking is based solely on peer assessment.
 U.S. News surveys deans and senior faculty at each undergraduate business program accredited by AACSB International and asks them to rate the quality of all programs with which they were familiar.

 Dual Accreditation by AACSB

-Since 1966, the CBA has been accredited by AACSB International accreditation, which is the hallmark of excellence in management education and represents the highest achievement for business schools worldwide.
-Less than 5 percent of business schools in the world – 579 out of 12,000 – have achieved this recognition.
-Furthermore, the CBA is one of only 173 business schools that have attained additional specialized accreditation for their accounting programs.
+Since 1966, the College of Business has been accredited by AACSB International, which is the hallmark of excellence in management education and represents the highest achievement for business schools worldwide.
+Less than 6 percent of business schools in the world – 716 out of 13,000 – have achieved this recognition.
+Furthermore, the College is one of only 181 business schools that have attained additional specialized accreditation for their accounting programs.

-Schools are accredited based on 21 standards relating to the quality of faculty qualification, strategic management of resources, interactions of faculty and students, as well as a commitment to continuous improvement and achievement of learning goals in degree programs.
+Schools are accredited based on 21 standards relating to faculty qualification, strategic management of resources, interactions of faculty and students, as well as a commitment to continuous improvement and achievement of learning goals in degree programs.

-Accreditation confirms the CBA's commitment to quality and continuous improvement.
+Accreditation confirms the College's commitment to quality and continuous improvement.
 It assures our prospective students, alumni, the academy, and our community that the college: